naoty/med-scripts/README.md

 # med-scripts

-This repository includes scripts for [med](https://github.com/naoty/med), such as markdown parser.
+This repository includes scripts for [med](https://github.com/naoty/med), such as markdown parser and emoji parser.

 ## Requirements